Is The Orphan Espresso Lido 3 the hand Grinder for you? (A Review)

 Do Not Buy the OE Lido 3 Hand Grinder If…

-Although this grinder is certainly more portable than the Lido 2, it still is quite a bit larger and heavier than other portable hand grinders.
-If you need a grinder to be your go-to travel companion, you may want to check out the Porlex Mini.
+You like to travel super light – Although the Lido 3 is more portable than the Lido 2, it’s still larger and heavier than other portable hand grinders.
+If you’re looking for a go-to travel grinder, check out the Porlex Mini.

-While the tinted plastic and sleek, cylindrical design of the Lido 3 may be exactly what you vibe with, we get it if you don’t love the aesthetic of this grinder.
-Call it shallow, but we love visual harmony in our coffee set-up!
-For more artfully designed alternatives, take a look at the Zassenhaus Santiago Coffee Mill, the Handground Precision Grinder, and the Comandante C40 MKIII.
+You want a different aesthetic – Maybe the tinted plastic and sleek cylindrical design of the Lido 3 is your vibe, but if not, there are plenty of more artfully designed alternatives.
+Take a look at the Zassenhaus Santiago Coffee Mill, the Handground Precision Grinder, and the Comandante C40 MKIII.

 The updates on the Lido 3 from the earlier Lido 2 make it far more portable, but it is still a large hand grinder and has some weight to it.
 That being said, it produces a fantastic grind that is both consistent and precise across a wide range of grind settings.